i Rules of disclosure

 Examples of appropriate safeguards include:

-- binding corporate rules that represent an internal code of conduct operating within a multinational group and that apply to restricted transfers of personal data from the group's EEA entities to non-EEA group entities; or
+- binding corporate rules that represent an internal code of conduct operating within a multinational group and that apply to restricted transfers of personal data from a group's EEA entities to non-EEA group entities; or

 - a contract between the sender and receiver that incorporates standard data protection clauses adopted by the European Commission known as the standard contractual clauses or model clauses.